 I will not say falsely that I was not afraid, deeply afraid in the sense of one who has known death and faces it again.
 The “me” that I was died once at Athena’s hands, and the “me” I had come to accept at long last was about to give way again, surrendering to what was, giving over to trust forces greater than me.
 Upon his final step that closed the distance between us, I felt my breath catch and a great grief flooded me.
 I opened my eyes and gave over to it, honoring it, feeding it with my life, knowing it was a force that must be kept alive in the world so that humans can continue to exist without having their hearts turned to stone.

 The swift and hideous blow transpired, and my head, sliced cleanly from my neck, tumbled to a rolling stop on the hard stone floor of the cave.
 It was done!
 As my living face ran to grey and the hissing serpents hardened to stone, my eyes registered one final image: Perseus.
-As he stashed the head in his bag and turned on his heels to flee for his own life from the wrath of my sisters already beginning to stir, I saw him enter into his own initiation, the next step on his path to individuation, his hero’s journey, and I understood how interconnected we all are, each providing meaning and context to another’s journey, inextricably linked together in a greater pattern that cannot be inhibited.
+As he stashed the head in his bag and turned on his heels to flee for his own life from the wrath of my sisters already beginning to stir, I saw him enter into his own initiation, the next step on his path to individuation, his hero’s journey, and I understood interconnected we all are, each providing meaning and context to another’s journey, inextricably linked together in a greater pattern that cannot be inhibited.

 To this day I wonder, did those whose flesh I turned grey and stony, have siblings to hold them?
-Did they rest in the lap of Gaia and receive a vision to show them the way?
+Did they rest in the lap of Gaia and receive a vision to s them the way?
 Did they find the beauty of stone in silence and surrender?
 Were they given the opportunity to transform themselves into something new?
 I hope so.
 Much remained and may always remain a mystery.

 But this I do know, even in death–perhaps especially in the face of death–the creative force cannot be checked.
 So as I left this world, the fruits of my labors sprang forth.
 As the blood flowed freely from the neck with my severed head so recently gone, out of it sprang the giant Chrysaor, the child of my sacrifice, and Pegasus, the winged horse who came to be known for magic and poetry (Downing, 1999).
 Now my wings enable me to move freely as an intermediate between worlds.
 And even though I have moved on through the portal of death, Athena wears my head on her breastplate (next to her heart), a touchstone to the merciless, instinctual, dark side that swallowed us both in the aftermath of Poseidon’s violation of me.
 And yet ultimately, it was through willingness to journey inward through that darkness that I found redemption.
 (Downing, 1999).
 Now my blood, given to Asclepius, the great healer, can be used to kill or to heal (Siebers, 2002).
 In the temple of Artemis at Ephesus, there is an image of me, with winged feet and wearing a healing caduceus of snakes on my belly, presiding over childbirth (Monaghan, 1994).
 Now, having told you what I can of my story, I would say to you who think you are already born: Come, my children, begin your life anew.
 Be turned to stone and live.